djoepramono/code-all-night/src/posts/gatsby-one-pager.md

 - Google Tag Assistant prefer the tracking script to be put in `<head>`, thus `head:true`
 - The plugin must be put as **the first plugin** in `plugins` array.
 I missed this at my first attempt.

 Originally I tried to follow  [this default guide](https://www.gatsbyjs.org/packages/gatsby-plugin-google-analytics/) but it did not work, as I couldn't see any traffic on [Google Tag Assistant](https://get.google.com/tagassistant/).
 It simply says `No HTTP response detected`.
 Once I switch to Gatsby Plugin GTag, I can see the tracking data on Google Analytics **real time**.
+I am not 100% certain why but it's probably related to [analytics.js being deprecated](https://developers.google.com/analytics/devguides/collection/gtagjs/migration)

 ## 8. Trailing slash